-Water – I have used plain water to make this drink but you can definitely use club soda or sparkling water.
+I have used plain water to make this drink, but you can use club soda or sparkling water.
 Coconut water is also a great alternative.

 How To Make Cucumber Cooler

-Peel the remaining cucumber and chop it into small pieces.
-We need 1 cup of peeled and cubed cucumbers.
-If the cucumber is small, then chop another small cucumber to make 1 cup of chopped cucumber.
+Peel the remaining cucumber and cut it into small pieces.
+You will need 1 cup of peeled and cubed cucumbers.
+If the cucumber is small, chop another small one to make 1 cup of cubed cucumber.

-Juice 2 limes to get 3 tbs of lime juice.
+Juice 2 limes to get 3 tablespoon of lime juice.

 Make The Drink

-Add 1 cup chopped cucumber to a blender along with 3 tablespoon sugar, 6-8 mint leaves, and 1 cup of water.
+Add 1 cup of cubed cucumber to a blender along with

 Blend until smooth.

 Pass the mixture through a fine-mesh strainer.
-Use a spoon or a spatula to press the pulp and get the maximum liquid out of it.
+Use a spoon or a spatula to press the pulp and get the maximum liquid.
 Discard the pulp.

 Add one or two thin slices of cucumber and 3-4 ice cubes to each glass.
 Pour the drink into the glasses.
 Garnish the cucumber cooler with a few lime rings and mint leaves.
 Serve immediately.